open-education-hub/operating-systems/CONTRIBUTING.md

 # Contributing to Operating Systems OER

 These are recommendations when contributing to the contents of the Operating Systems OER repository.
-They consider contributions to both actual content (mostly Markdown) and support code (demo, lab activities) made via Git.
+They consider contributions to both actual content (mostly Markdown) and support code made via Git.

 ## First Steps